-The learning outcomes of the LLM programme in European Economic Law in the field of application of knowledge and insight, formulating judgements and communication of the graduate are:
+The learning outcomes of the LLM programme in European Law in a Global Context in the field of application of knowledge and insight, formulating judgements and communication of the graduate are:

 B1.
 The ability to assemble, assess and apply independently relevant facts, legislation, jurisprudence and literature in order to solve complex issues in specialised fields of European law.